Ketones In Urine During Pregnancy: Causes And Prevention

 • If you are showing trace amounts of ketones and if they are due to vomiting or changes in diet, then it would resolve on its own.

-• If the ketonuria is due to infection, then your doctor might prescribe medications, which are safe during pregnancy, to treat the infections.
+• If the ketonuria is due to infection, your doctor might prescribe medications, which are safe during pregnancy, to treat the infections.

 Monitoring ketone levels and consulting your healthcare provider regularly is essential to help prevent complications.